-The present paper has shown that there does not exist a solution that solves this problem completely, but we can think of ways to alleviate it that imply the reduction of the cost that individuals that are committed to family care have to bear.
+The reduction of the cost that individuals have to bear because of their family commitments can be achieved for instance with the provision of care by the public sector.
 In particular, the increase in child benefits and the reduction of pre-primary school costs are expected to produce a positive effect.
 Gammage et al. (2019) show that increasing the government expenditure on pre-primary education by 1 percentage point of GDP can reduce the labor force participation gap by about 10 points.
-The introduction of flexible work schedules (Goldin 2014) and the provision of care by the public sector would also reduce the current effects of discrimination.
-The solutions proposed by the OECD for developing countries are in the line of increasing the offer of public services, infrastructures, social protection policies, and of promoting the shared responsibility within the household (OECD 2019).
+In fact, the solutions proposed by the OECD for developing countries are in the line of increasing the offer of public services, infrastructures, social protection policies, and of promoting the shared responsibility within the household (OECD 2019).
+In addition, the introduction of flexible work schedules (Goldin 2014) would also reduce the current effects of discrimination.